-- Raising awareness of child protection issues and equipping children with the skills to keep them safe;

-- Developing and then implementing procedures for identifying and reporting cases, or suspected cases, of abuse;

-- Supporting children who have been abused in accordance with his/her agreed child protection plan;

-- Ensuring that we practice safe recruitment in checking the suitability of staff and volunteers to work with children.
+- Raising awareness of child protection issues and equipping children with the skills to keep them safe: - Developing and then implementing procedures for identifying and reporting cases, or suspected cases, of abuse; - Supporting children who have been abused in accordance with his/her agreed child protection plan; - Ensuring that we practice safe recruitment in checking the suitability of staff and volunteers to work with children.

-A full copy of the policy is available on our website and from the school office.
+A full copy of the policy is available on our website.